Laboratory testing services

 EN ISO 17294-2, EN ISO 178 52, EN 16192, …

 Determination of Be, Ba, Co, Al, Mg, Cu, Li, Mn, Ag, Sn, Ti, V, Zn, Tl, B, Hg, Mo, Fe, Ca, K, U, P, Cd, Na, Cr, Ni, Pb, Sb, As, and Se in water samples with ICP-MS-technique.
 The sample is homogenized and acidified (HNO3), after which the analysis is performed from the liquid phase.
-The analysis is suitable for natural waters.
-If the sample contains a lot of solids or the matrix is significantly different from natural water (for example waste and industrial waters), please contact our testing expert and ask for an offer.
+The displayed price applies to natural waters.
+If the sample contains a lot of solids or the matrix is significantly different from natural water (for example, wastewater and industrial waters), additional steps may be needed, and this will be reflected in the price.
 The concentration of each element is reported in µg/l.

 95 €